Decompression Diving

 During your conventional diving career through PADI, SSI, NAUI and the like, you got to know No-Decompression Dives, how to plan and conduct them, and that they are ended via a direct ascent to the surface.

-As well you learned the useage of Standard-Air Tables (RDP, US Navy Table, ... ) and how a dive computer can support you.
+As well you learned the usage of Standard-Air Tables (RDP, US Navy Table, ... ) and how a dive computer can support you.
 As well you learned something about the maximum ascent speed and how to conduct a safety stop.

 Thus in contrast to a decompression dive.
 This dive is ended with stops in certain depths for a definitive time.